 Anal Cancer Statistics

-- HPV has been linked to more than 91 percent of anal cancers.
+- HPV has been linked to approximately 91 percent of anal cancers.

 - Age: The majority of patients are diagnosed between the ages of 50 and 80.